 We ARE adding hot water or coffee to this, but don’t worry, you will not taste the coffee…it just seems to bring out the flavor of the chocolate more.

-MIXING METHOD FOR THE ONE BOWL TRIPLE CHOCOLATE CAKE:
+MIXING METHOD FOR THIS CAKE:

 The mixing method for this one is a little different.
 In order for this all to be mixed in one bowl, I had to put my thinking cap on.